Anti-Concorde Project: Origins

 An Anglo-French Agreement to build Concorde was signed in 1962.
 In 1963, The Observer newspaper published The Supersonic Threat, based on Lundberg's study Speed and Safety In Civil Aviation.
 The article claimed that the Concorde's sonic booms would produce effects varying from annoyance to physical shock, breaking windows and causing structural damage to buildings.
 In letters to the paper, some readers wrote that this would be an "intolerable price for ordinary citizens to pay for the transportation of privileged business travelers" A reader, Mr. D. W. Rowell, wrote that he would support an anti-Concorde movement, if only someone would organize it.
-Public figures who wrote to newspapers expressing concern about the development of Concorde included Sir Alec Guinness, and Pamela Hansford Johnson, and Baroness Snow.
+Public figures who wrote to newspapers expressing concern about the development of Concorde included Alec Guinness, and Pamela Hansford Johnson, and Baroness Snow.
 A primary school teacher, conscientious objector and vegan from Letchworth, Hertfordshire, Richard Wiggs, wrote to The Observer inviting people to write to him.
 He received 80 letters the next day, and within a few months gave up teaching to become full-time organiser of the Anti-Concorde Project.

 In a letter to The Times in July 1967, Wiggs wrote: